zheensuseyi/WordScrambleApp/README.md

 # 100 Days of SwiftUI
 # WordScrambleApp

-This is Project 5 for 100 Days of SwiftUI!
+This is Project 5 for 100 Days of SwiftUI.
 This app gives a user an 8 letter word and asks them to make new words out of it!
 If they can successfully guess a valid word out of the root word, then they get a point!
 (2 points if the new word is over 5 letters).
 Most of the code was copy pasted from the tutorial but the challenge problems are my code!

 Challenge: